alchemaLabs/alchemalabs.github.com/_posts/2012-07-12-centos-6-truecrypt-command-line-setup.md

 TC should be ready to go.
 Check `truecrypt -c` for info.

-Once you've initialized a volume and mount it via `truecrypt --mount` you need to remember to `umount /media/truecrypt1` before running `truecrypt -d` lest the lock will preven TC from unmounting the drive.
+Once you've initialized a volume and have mounted it via `truecrypt --mount` you need to remember to `umount /media/truecrypt1` before running `truecrypt -d` lest the lock will preven TC from unmounting the drive.

 Also, don't forget your passwords.